Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 CMD ["httpd","-D","FOREGROUND"]

 Now create a file named index.html, which will be a simple web application built to display the words, Welcome to KodeKloud Again.
-You will create it using the command:
+You will create it by running the command:

 vi index.html